 Beneficiary nomination FAQs

-It would provide the same IHT protection in the event of death, however any terminal illness claims would be paid to the plan owner and would form part of the taxable estate on death.
+It would provide the same IHT protection in the event of death, however any terminal illness claims would be paid to the cover owner and would form part of the taxable estate on death.

 Yes, and there's no complicated paperwork to complete to remove or change their nominated beneficiaries.

-If there is no trust or nominated beneficiary the payment of the plan may be delayed while probate is obtained.
+If there is no trust or nominated beneficiary, the payment of the cover may be delayed while probate is obtained.
 The payment will then be made to the personal representatives not direct to the lender.
 It could therefore be several months before the mortgage can be repaid.
 Writing the plan in trust or nominating a beneficiary means the claim can be paid without probate so cash can be made available to repay the loan much quicker.

 Yes, any benefit that starts to be paid before they die will be paid to them and if they die after it has started to be paid will be paid to the person entitled to their estate.
 Any benefit that starts to be paid after they die will be paid to the nominated beneficiary.